 “…do not worry beforehand about what to say.
 Just say whatever is given you at the time, for it is not you speaking, but the Holy Spirit.”(Mark 13:11).

 “But the fruit of the Spirit is love, joy, peace, patience, kindness, goodness, faithfulness, gentleness and self-control…”(Galatians 5:22, 23).

-Only the Holy Spirit can reveal the truth of God’s Word, protect us from deception, and ensure that Compass will builds on the foundation of Christ works that last.
+Only the Holy Spirit can reveal the truth of God’s Word, protect us from deception, and ensure that Compass will build on the foundation of Christ works that last.

 “…But each one should be careful how he builds… If any man builds on this foundation using gold, silver, costly stones, wood, hay or straw, his work will be shown for what it is, because the Day will bring it to light.
 It will be revealed with fire, and the fire will test the quality of each man’s work.
 If what he builds survives, he will receive his reward.”
 (1 Corinthians 3:10-14).